NicholasCao2021/BLE_2022/README.md

 ## License

-This project is covered under the MIT License.
+This project is covered under the MIT License.# abc